Joint Ranging and Phase Offset Estimation for Multiple Drones using ADS-B Signatures: System Model

-where $t \in [0 , T_{\rm w}]$, and where $P_k$, $x_k(t)$, $w(t)$, and $L_k$ denote, the transmit power by the $k$th drone at time $t$, the transmit packet by the $k$th drone, the additive noise with \ac{psd} $N_0$ over the frequency $f \in [-B/2,B/2]$ ($B$ is the bandwidth of the band-pass filter at the receiver), and the path loss between the $k$th drone/aircraft and the ADS-B receiver, respectively.
+where $t \in [0 , T_{\rm w}]$, and where $P_k$, $x_k(t)$, $w(t)$, and $L_k$ denote, the transmit power by the $k$th drone, the transmit \ac{ppm} waveform by the $k$th drone, the additive noise with \ac{psd} $N_0$ over the frequency $f \in [-B,B]$ , and the path loss between the $k$th drone/aircraft and the ADS-B receiver, respectively.
 For free-space path loss, we have